Opportunities at Aspiritech

 - Well acquainted with, and an avid user of technology

 - Dedication to continuous learning, quality work, self-development and providing best-in-class service to Aspiritech clients

 - Strong observational skills, an attention to detail and the ability to maintain focus

 - Ability to work both individually and as part of a team

 If the above sounds like you, please complete an application at:

 Working at Aspiritech: FAQ

 1) What is the prerequisite education or experience that a person needs for the Aspiritech training program?

 Aspiritech was built to meet the employment needs of individuals with Asperger's syndrome/Autism Spectrum Disorder.
-While we highly value college coursework or relevant experience, we do not set out specific requirements and instead look for individuals with the qualities identified above (see Qualities of a successful QA Analyst.)
+While we highly value college coursework or relevant experience, we do not set out specific requirements and instead look for individuals with the qualities identified above (see Qualities of a successful Quality Assurance Analyst.)

 2) How much does the training cost?
 What does the training program entail?
 How are trainees selected for the program?